-Mark Lanegan has died, aged 57
+Grunge icon Mark Lanegan has died, aged 57

 — mark lanegan (@marklanegan) February 22, 2022

-The grunge icon was the frontman with The Screaming Trees and was also known for his work in Queens of the Stone Age, The Gutter Twins and for his many numerous collaborations.
+The grunge icon was the frontman with The Screaming Trees from 1985-2000 and was also known for his work with bands like Queens of the Stone Age, Mad Season, The Gutter Twins and for his many numerous collaborations.

 One of his most recent was with the Manic Street Preachers on their last album, ‘The Ultra Vivid Lament.’
 Lanegan had kept in contact with the Manics following their joint support slot with Oasis on their chaotic 1996 US tour.